 Editor's note:Another week has come and gone, and it's time to round up the top headlines from the past few days.
-Trending Houston tech and startup news on InnovationMap included new innovators to know, a roundup of what startups raised funds in Q3, four Houston investors team up for a new fund, and more.
+Trending Houston tech and startup news on InnovationMap included updates from Houston startups, a new program at the Ion, and more.